Stochastic Optimization and Learning for Two-Stage Supplier Problems: Introduction

 \section{Introduction}

-Stochastic optimization, first introduced in the work of Beale \cite{Beale1955} and Dantzig \cite{Dantzig1995}, provides a way for modeling uncertainty in the realization of the input data.
+Stochastic optimization, first introduced in the work of Beale \cite{Beale1955} and Dantzig \cite{Dantzig1995}, provides a way to model uncertainty in the realization of the input data.
 In this paper, we give approximation algorithms for a family of problems in stochastic optimization, and more precisely in the $2$-\emph{stage recourse model} \cite{Swamy2006}.
 Our formal problem definitions follow.

 We are given a set of clients $\mathcal{C}$ and a set of facilities $\mathcal{F}$, in a metric space with a distance function $d$.
 We let $n = |\mathcal{C}|$ and $m= |\mathcal{F}|$.
 Our paradigm unfolds in two stages.
-In the first, each $i \in \mathcal{F}$ has a cost $c^I_i$, but at that time we do not know which clients from $\mathcal{C}$ will need service.
-In the second stage, a \emph{scenario} $A$ is sampled from some underlying distribution $\mathcal D$, which specifies some subset of clients $\mathcal C^A$ needing service; each $i \in \mathcal{F}$ now has a cost $c^A_i$.
-Using only a description of the distribution $\mathcal{D}$, we can proactively open a set of facilities $F_I$ in \emph{stage-I}.
-Subsequently, when a scenario $A$ arrives in \emph{stage-II}, we can augment the solution by opening some additional facilities $F_A$.
+First, in \emph{stage-I}, each $i \in \mathcal{F}$ has a cost $c^I_i$, but at that time we do not know which clients from $\mathcal{C}$ will need service.
+At this point, we can proactively open a set of facilities $F_I$.
+After committing to $F_I$, a \emph{scenario} $A$ is sampled from some underlying distribution $\mathcal D$, which specifies some subset of clients $\mathcal C^A$ needing service; each $i \in \mathcal{F}$ now has a cost $c^A_i$ (which may vary across scenarios $A \in \mathcal{D}$).
+When this scenario $A$ arrives we can augment the solution by opening some additional \emph{stage-II} facilities $F_A$.